syncfusion-content/fileformat-docs/FileFormat/DocIO/FAQ.md

 {% highlight vbnet %}
 [VB]

-'Load the template document
+'Loads the template document

 Dim document As New WordDocument("Template.docx")

-'Get the text body of first section
+'Gets the text body of first section

 Dim textbody As WTextBody = document.Sections(0).Body

-'Get the table
+'Gets the table

 Dim table As IWTable = textbody.Tables(0)

-'Set the horizontal and vertical position for table
+'Sets the horizontal and vertical position for table

 table.TableFormat.Positioning.HorizPosition = 40

 table.TableFormat.Positioning.VertPosition = 100

-'Save and close the document
+'Saves and closes the document

 document.Save("Sample.docx", FormatType.Docx)